accoelhos/accoelhos/README.md

 <h1 align="center"> Welcome to my GitHub profile! </h1>

 ## About me
-- Due to my passion to the dev world, I am studying **computer science** at CEFET/RJ.
+- Due to my passion to the dev world, I'm learning a lot studying **computer science** at CEFET/RJ.
 - I am a member of the data analysis laboratory (DAL) at CEFET/RJ, currently **developing a website for Special Issues** working with Python.
 - My objectives are continue learning and improving my skills in different programming languages.